tapcartinc/custom-block-templates/Rep AI/README.md

 - **[REQUIRED]**
 - Line 2 (JavaScript File) replace {{Account Key}} with the value provided by Rep AI
+- Wo do recommend to set Custom Block SDK Version to v1.4.
+Some features will not work for older versions.
+To set the SDK version for a custom block, you need to access the custom block code editor, navigate to Settings, and scroll down to select your preferred SDK version

 ## Block preview
 You'll know your configuration was successful if your video renders in the editor: